SAP-samples/teched2025-AD166/exercises/ex6/README.md

 <br><br>![](images/06_01_003.png)<br><br>

-## Exercise 6.6 - Implement the 'Select Customer' Logic
+### Exercise 6.6 - Implement the 'Select Customer' Logic

+📋 **Action Required**: Add the logic to handle customer selection and filtering.

 Now you are able to select the preferred customers, you need to implement the logic to handle the selection.